LDSSA/ds-prep-course-2024/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 > You can choose any username and password you wish - they have no bearing on your Windows username.
 Beware that when you type passwords in the terminal, you will not see what you are typing.
 This is a normal behaviour in Linux.
 Just type the password and hit <kbd>Enter</kbd>.

 When you open a new `Ubuntu` instance, you won't be prompted for your password, but **if you elevate a process using `sudo`, you will need to enter your password**, so make sure you choose a password you can easily remember!
 On `Ubuntu`, every user can do admin tasks such as installing software, but they have to use the magic `sudo` word and input the password.
 This tells `Ubuntu` that you will be acting as admin in the next moments.

+> ⚠️ **Important: Do not forget this password (along with the associated username)**, as you'll not be able to see it again.
+It is your access card to perform operating system actions that require administrator privileges such as installation of some necessary features to work through the course.

 ## Opening the WSL terminal

->⚠️ **Important**: From now on, every time we ask you to open a terminal, this is what you need to do.
+> ⚠️ **Important**: From now on, every time we ask you to open a terminal, this is what you need to do.
 We'll refer to it just as `terminal` instead of `WSL terminal` or `Ubuntu terminal`.

 Whenever you want to use WSL, just type `ubuntu` in your Windows search bar.